How to Pay for Your MBA

 - Is there an early repayment penalty?

 The only way for an international student to take out a private loan with a U.S bank is to have a relative who’s a credit-worthy U.S citizen cosign the loan.
-To make it easier for foreign students, leading schools – including Duke Fuqua and Wharton – have partnered with credit unions to offer loans to MBA students without requiring a cosigner.
-The Fuqua school has tied up with Coastal Federal Credit Union to offer international students up to 90 percent of their attendance costs at an interest rate of 8.25%.
+To make it easier for international students, leading schools – including Duke Fuqua and Wharton – have partnered with credit unions to offer loans to MBA students without requiring a cosigner.
+The Fuqua School has tied up with Coastal Federal Credit Union to offer international students up to 90 percent of their attendance costs at an interest rate of 8.25%.

 FinAid is a comprehensive resource of financial aid information for international students.
 Besides a wealth of information, it also provides tools and advice to students who want to fund their online MBA.

 Scholarships, there are hundreds of them, and a considerable number are geared specifically for MBA majors.
-By focusing in on just Scholarships for MBA programs, you can increase your chances of getting assistance while pursuing your education.
+By focusing on just Scholarships for MBA programs, you can increase your chances of getting assistance while pursuing your education.

 Search By State